 Domestic and foreign governments continue to propose and pass legislation designed to reduce the cost of healthcare, including drugs.
 In the United States, there have been, and we expect that there will continue to be, federal and state proposals to implement similar governmental control.
 In addition, increasing emphasis on managed care in the United States will continue to put pressure on the pricing of pharmaceutical products.
+For example, in March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act, or collectively, PPACA, became law in the United States.
+PPACA substantially changes the way healthcare is financed by both governmental and private insurers and significantly affects the pharmaceutical industry.

-For example, the Medicare Prescription Drug Improvement and Modernization Act of 2003 reforms the way Medicare will cover and reimburse pharmaceutical products.
-The legislation expands Medicare coverage for drug purchases by the elderly and eventually will introduce a new reimbursement methodology based on average sales prices for certain drugs.
-In addition, the legislation provides authority for limiting the number of outpatient drugs that will be covered in any therapeutic class.
-As a result of the new legislation and the expansion of federal coverage of drug products, we expect that there will be additional pressure to contain and reduce costs.
-The Medicaid program and state healthcare laws and regulations may also be modified to change the scope of covered products and/or reimbursement methodology.
+We anticipate that the PPACA, as well as other healthcare reform measures that may be adopted in the future, may result in more rigorous coverage criteria and downward pressure on the price for any approved product, and could seriously harm our prospects.
+In addition, the Medicare and Medicaid program and state healthcare laws and regulations may also be modified to change the scope of covered products and/or reimbursement methodology.
 Cost control initiatives could decrease the established reimbursement rates that we receive for any products in the future, which would limit our revenue and profitability.
-Legislation and regulations affecting the pricing of pharmaceutical products, including custirsen, may change at any time, which could further limit or eliminate reimbursement rates for custirsen or other product candidates.
+Legislation and regulations affecting the pricing of pharmaceutical products, including custirsen, or apatorsen may change at any time, which could further limit or eliminate reimbursement rates for custirsen, apatorsen or other product candidates.

-Failure to obtain regulatory approval outside of the United States and Canada would prevent us or Teva from marketing our product candidates abroad.
+Failure to obtain regulatory approval outside of the United States and Canada would prevent us from marketing our product candidates abroad.

 We intend to market certain of our existing and future product candidates outside of the United States and Canada.
 In order to market our existing and future product candidates in the European Union and many other non-North American markets, we must obtain separate regulatory approvals.
 We have had limited interactions with non-North American regulatory authorities.
 Approval procedures vary among countries and can involve additional testing, and the time required to obtain approval may differ from that required to obtain FDA approval.
 Approval by the FDA or other regulatory authorities does not ensure approval by regulatory authorities in other countries, and approval by one or more non-North American regulatory authorities does not ensure approval by regulatory authorities or by the FDA.
 The non-North American regulatory approval process may include all of the risks associated with obtaining FDA approval.
 We may not obtain non-North American regulatory approvals on a timely basis, if at all.
-We may not be able to file for non-North American regulatory approvals and may not receive necessary approvals to commercialize our existing and future product candidates in any market.
+We may not be able to file for non-North American regulatory approvals and may not receive necessary approvals to commercialize our existing and future product candidates in any market